 - this is most of the time the temperature you are cooking with.

 - Of course, it is important to place it close to the meat, and if you are cooking indirect not to close to the heat source.

 - The second is in your meat, for the internal temperature, and that is determent by the cut of meat you are cooking.

 - Place it in the thickest part, but make sure not to touch a bone with the tip.

 What grill thermometer should I buy

-I strongly advice you to spend as much as you can afford, because it will pay back in better quality cooking and will help you prevent to have under or over cooked meat.
+- I strongly advise you to spend as much as you can afford because it will pay back in better quality cooking and will help you prevent having under or overcooked meat.